hydrui/hydrui/web/hydrui-site/src/en/docs/known-limitations/index.md

 - Hydrui allows certain operations, like drag'n'drop and file upload to the current tab, including hydrus client pages.
 Note that the hydrus client API does not offer a single atomic operation that performs all of the steps that occur during an upload, so **if your client gets interrupted it is possible for uploaded files to get "lost".**

-- **Hydrui does not handle complex hydrus client page hierarchies.** The behavior when nested pages are used will likely be incorrect.

 - Hydrui will show subscription job notifications, but **Hydrui can not yet perform actions like starting a gap downloader.**